SciBorgs/Testing-Manual/Testing/UnitTesting.md

 While unit testing is a great tool, there are some important limitations, especially when it comes to robot code.

+1. resetting shuffleboard...???
+    - this will likely be fixed with the next wpilib release se I'm not going to write about it
-1. Sim Accuracy
+2. Sim Accuracy
     - The first and most obvious limitation is that the tests can only be as accurate as sim is
     - There's still a lot of information that you can get, but just because something works in sim, doesn't mean it'll work in the real world
-2. resetting shuffleboard...???
-    - this will likely be fixed with the next wpilib release se I'm not going to write about it

 ## Running tests

 There are two ways to run tests:

-- Running tests using *Test Runner for Java*:
+1. Running tests using *Test Runner for Java*:
     - Either open the VSC testing tab and click run symbol, or go to any test or testing class and click on the little green/red symbol next to it
-- Running test using WPILib
+2. Running test using WPILib
     - Run the Test Robot Code command from the WPILib menu

 ## Examples